mjordan/islandora_workbench_docs/docs/csv_id_to_node_id_map.md

 ### What the map does, and how it works

 By default, Workbench maintains a simple database that maps values in your CSV's ID column (or whatever column you define in the `id_field` config setting) to node IDs created in `create` tasks.
-Workbench uses this data while operating in [recovery mode](/islandora_workbench_docs/recovery_mode/), and also uses it to determine the node ID of parent nodes named in the `parent_id` column when creating paged and compound content [across Workbench sessions](/islandora_workbench_docs/paged_and_compound/#creating-parentchild-relationships-across-workbench-sessions) and during [secondary tasks](/islandora_workbench_docs/paged_and_compound/#using-a-secondary-task).
+Every time Workbench creates a node, it writes a row corresponding to that node to this database.
+Workbench subsequently reads this data while operating in [recovery mode](/islandora_workbench_docs/recovery_mode/), and uses it to determine the node ID of parent nodes named in the `parent_id` column when creating paged and compound content [across Workbench sessions](/islandora_workbench_docs/paged_and_compound/#creating-parentchild-relationships-across-workbench-sessions) and during [secondary tasks](/islandora_workbench_docs/paged_and_compound/#using-a-secondary-task).

 You may find other uses for this data.
-Since it is stored in an SQLite database, it can be queried using SQL, or can be dumped using into a CSV file using the `manage_csv_to_node_id_map.py` script provided in Workbench's `scripts` directory.
+Since it is stored in an embedded SQLite database, it can be queried using SQL, or can be dumped using into a CSV file using the `manage_csv_to_node_id_map.py` script provided in Workbench's `scripts` directory.
+Information on using this script is provided below.

 !!! note
     You do not need to install anything extra for Workbench to create this database.
 Workbench provides a utility script, `manage_csv_to_node_id_map.py` (described below), for exporting and pruning the data.
 You only need to install the `sqlite3` client or a third-party utility if you want to access the database in ways that surpass the capabilities of the `manage_csv_to_node_id_map.py` script.